 In this example, the federal government begins its approach to senate reform by generating significant political capital.
 To do this, it must identify all of its available bargaining chips and identify those that, relative to their expendability, would most appeal to the provinces.

-For the concessions to appear just, they must be well justified.
 The two original purposes of the senate were to serve as a brake on democracy, and reduce the ability of parliament to ignore the interests of less populous regions.
 Like PEI.

 It can start by offering to offload the power to appoint senators to the provinces.
 Bodies tend to react positively to the potential for increased influence.
 It is a big carrot for provinces who are probably better placed to look out for “regional interests” anyway.